MiniGameWorlds/AllMiniGames/wiki/LavaUp.md

 # How to play
 - Lava will come up to the ceiling!
 - Players have to run away from the lava
+- All players have only one chance to get fire resistance when they fall into the lava for a second